martintints/ContactsDemo/README.md

 ## Database

 SQLLite is bundled in API.
-Data is saved to bin directory Contacts.db file.
+Data is saved to bin directory in Contacts.db file.

 ## Logging
 Logging is enabled to Console